Vis4Sense/student-projects/2023-2024/readme.md

 ## Todo
 - Kai to confirm with Xiruo if the 10am Monday meeting time is fine.
+- Kai to follow up about business school data access

 # 27 October 2023